-Homer likes to pretend his pet pig is Spider-Man.
+(at around 18 minutes) Homer likes to pretend his pet pig is Spider-Man.
 Marvel Comics actually published a comic book series about a pig version of Spider-Man in the early 1980s.
-It was called 'Peter Porker, the Spectacular Spider-Ham' and featured animal versions of other Marvel Comics characters.
+It was called "Peter Porker, the Spectacular Spider-Ham" and featured animal versions of other Marvel Comics characters.

-For the entire month of July 2007, as part of a campaign to hype the July 27th opening of the movie, 12 "7-Elevens" stores all over North America changed their names to Kwik-E-Marts, and begun selling products like Buzz Cola, KrustyO's cereal, Radioactive Man comics, and Squishees - including WooHoo!
+For the entire month of July 2007, as part of a campaign to hype the July 27th opening of the movie, twelve "7-Eleven" stores all over North America changed their names to Kwik-E-Marts, and begun selling products like Buzz Cola, KrustyO's cereal, Radioactive Man comics, and Squishees, including WooHoo!
 Blue Vanilla flavor.
-One store in Burbank, CA reported selling over 57,000 sprinkled donuts matching the one featured in the movie poster.
-Only 1 of the 12 locations was in Canada - located in Coquitlam, British Columbia (a suburb near Vancouver).
+One store in Burbank, California reported selling over 57,000 sprinkled donuts matching the one featured in the movie poster.
+Only one of the twelve locations was in Canada, located in Coquitlam, British Columbia (a suburb near Vancouver).

-Release prints were delivered to theaters with the fake title "Yellow Harvest".
+Release prints were delivered to theaters with the fake title "Yellow Harvest."
 This was also used as a fake working title.
-It references "Blue Harvest", the fake working title of Star Wars: Episode VI - The Return of the Jedi (1983).
+It references "Blue Harvest," the fake working title of Star Wars: Episode VI - Return of the Jedi (1983).

-'Spiderpig' by Hans Zimmer reached #3 after climbing from the 20s in the Irish Music Charts.
-At just over a minute it is the shortest track ever to make it in to the Irish Music Charts.
-In the UK it got as far as the Top 20.
+"Spiderpig" by Hans Zimmer reached number three after climbing from the 20s in the Irish Music Charts.
+At just over a minute, it is the shortest track ever to make it in to the Irish Music Charts.
+In the U.K., it got as far as the Top 20.

 According to the DVD commentary, virtually none of the gags from the original draft (written around 2003) made it to the final cut.
 One of the few exceptions was the fishing scene between Homer and Bart.

 One of the movie's promotional materials is a skit where Marge, Lisa, and Homer are American Idol (2002) judges and are listening to Simon Cowell.
-Simon's contestant number is "72707".
+Cowell's contestant number is "72707."
 The movie was released in theaters on July 27, 2007.

-A 180ft doughnut-brandishing Homer Simpson was painted next to the Cerne Abbas chalk giant on the hill above Cerne Abbas, Dorset, UK, to promote this film.
+A 54.864 meter doughnut-brandishing Homer Simpson was painted next to the Cerne Abbas chalk giant on the hill above Cerne Abbas, Dorset, U.K., to promote this film.
 Pagans pledged to perform "rain magic" to wash away the image, which was created with biodegradable paint that would wash away as soon as it rained.

 The trivia items below may give away important plot points.

 Marge claims that "sequel" is Maggie's first word during the end credits, which is not true.
-Maggie said her first word in The Simpsons: Lisa's First Word (1992), and it was "Daddy".
-But since no one was around when she did say it, it is only natural that Marge assumes that her daughter's first word is "sequel".
+Maggie said her first word in The Simpsons: Lisa's First Word (1992), and it was "Daddy."
+But since no one was around when she did say it, it is only natural that Marge assumes that her first word is "sequel."

-The first new episode of The Simpsons (1989) broadcast after the release of the movie featured an altered opening credit sequence which included a number of references to the movie including Bart skateboarding through a destroyed Springfield, the multi-eyed squirrel, Russ Cargill, President Schwartzeneger, the Simpsons' home in the process of being rebuilt, and Homer pulling into the driveway with the silo strapped to the roof of his car.
+The first new episode of The Simpsons (1989) broadcast after the release of the movie featured an altered opening credit sequence which included numerous references to the movie, including Bart skateboarding through a destroyed Springfield, the multi-eyed squirrel, Russ Cargill, President Schwarzenegger, the Simpsons' house in the process of being rebuilt, and Homer pulling into the driveway with the silo strapped to the roof of his car.
 The couch gag featured Spiderpig/Harry Plopper sitting on the couch, waiting for them.
 Homer cuddles him and says, "Ah, my summer love!"

-Two versions were filmed of Homer sliding into the domed-off Springfield down the bomb rope, knocking people off of it - one was done from Homer's perspective, and another was done from a third-person perspective, showing a side view of Homer coming down the rope.
-Although the latter scene was used for the final version of the film, the former appeared in theatrical trailers and TV spots.
+at around 1 hour and 8 minutes) Two versions were filmed of Homer sliding into the domed-off Springfield down the bomb rope, knocking people off of it.
+One was done from Homer's perspective, and another was done from a third-person perspective, showing a side view of Homer coming down the rope.
+Although the latter scene was used for the final version of the film, the former appeared in theatrical trailers and television spots.